 - Contingency Fee Agreement: We do not get paid unless we are successful at settling or winning your case at the courthouse.

 - No upfront costs: We advance all expenses which do not have to be paid back unless there is a recovery.
 Some examples of the expenses we advance are below.

 - Expert witness fees

-Benefits of Hiring Roberts Wilson to Handle You Car Accident Claim
+Benefits of Hiring Roberts Wilson to Handle Your Car Accident Claim

-At Roberts Wilson, P.A.
-Injury Law, handling accident and injury claims is almost all we do.
-All day, every day, our attorneys and staff are helping accident victims in their claims against careless drivers and their insurance companies.
-Because this is all we do, we get plenty of practice and we are good at it.
+At Roberts Wilson, P.A., handling accident and injury claims is almost all we do.
+All day, every day, our attorneys and staff help accident victims pursue justice against careless drivers and their insurance companies.
+Because this is all we do, we have extensive experience in these matters and we are good at what we do.

 Another important factor about our practice is that we are local.
-With all the attorney advertising on television and everywhere else these days, its sometimes hard to tell whether or not a lawyer is from your community or from out of state.
-Roberts Wilson, P. A. Injury Lawyers has attorneys licensed in Mississippi, Alabama and Tennessee but our primary geographical area of practice is right here in North Mississippi.
-Based in Oxford, we are centrally located to serve our North Mississippi community and can be there before the dust settles when you need help.
+With all the attorney advertising on television and other platforms, it can be hard to tell whether or not a lawyer is from your community or from out of state.
+Our attorneys are licensed in Mississippi, Alabama, and Tennessee.
+However, our primary geographical area of practice is right here in North Mississippi.
+Based in Oxford, we are centrally located to serve our North Mississippi community.
 Our primary service area includes but is not limited to the following areas:

 - Holly Springs

 Here are just some of the benefits of hiring a local attorney at Robert Wilson, P.A.: